kinzafatim/Parallel-and-distributed-computing/chap5/README.md

-# Chapter 5: Asynchronous Programming and Concurrency
+# Chapter 5: Asynchronous Programming

 This chapter explores asynchronous programming using Python’s asyncio library and concurrency using the concurrent.futures module.
 The examples in this chapter demonstrate how to work with coroutines, tasks, and thread/process pools to achieve concurrent execution in Python.
 Key Concepts Covered